You can find my hand dyed yarns in my Etsy Shop RosemaryAndPinesFA.

 I exclusively dye my yarns with natural dyes.
 I don’t utilize any synthetic acid dyes.
 Whenever possible, I try to use plant material that is local to me.
 I either gather it from my own garden or the surrounding area.

-All of my yarns are 100% wool
+All of my yarns are made from natural fibers

 Additionaly, my yarns are all non-superwash.
 A superwash treatment means that the yarn is machine washable and not prone to felting.
 It is usually done with a coating of polymer or resin or an acid bath to remove the scales of the fibers.
 This means that the wool looses some of it’s natural properties and gets covered in plastic.
 It is therefore not biodegradable anymore.